 What is our WHY - Educating Heart and Minds

-It is through thoughtful teaching and learning practices that the mokopuna of our mokopuna will not only survive but they will thrive and this will support the future of Aotearoa.
+It is ultimately through intentional and thoughtful teaching and learning practices that the mokopuna of our mokopuna will not only survive but will truly thrive, thereby contributing positively to the future of Aotearoa.

 Lynn Rupe